Skip to Content

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase, I may earn a commission.
 Also, as an Amazon Associate I earn from qualifying purchases.

-Have you ever been hiking or taking a walk outdoors only to find a few dozen burrs clinging to your clothes and hair?
+Washing your clothes and gear after hiking is always a hassle, but it’s a new level of challenge when there’s a bunch of burrs clinging to your clothes and hair.
 These sticky seed pods are a force to be reckoned with!

-The amazing thing is their hook-like barb design, which looks exactly like Velcro.
-They’re not designed like this to get on your nerves, though.
+Their hook-like barb design looks exactly like Velcro and sticks to your hair like it.
+They’re not designed like this to get on your nerves, though!

-Burrs are just innocent hitchhikers trying to spread their seeds around.
-You just happen to be a convenient means of transport.
+Burrs are just innocent hitchhikers trying to spread their seeds around, and you happen to be a convenient means of transport.

 How to Get Burrs Out of Human Hair